 One of the early drivers for the consistent use of health and wellness wearable technology has been access to a new level of personal data that can help inform health decisions.
 Individuals desire this data, and studies show that because people respond to persuasion tactics they can understand, well-designed feedback has the capacity to change behavior.

-Today fitness and medical wearables account for 60% of the wearable technology market, showcasing the desire consumers have to live healthier lives.
+of the market, showcasing the desire consumers have to live healthier lives.
 Pundits affirm that data, predicting that wearables will reshape the health industry beginning with health and fitness wearables like wristbands and watches.

 With the proliferation of wearable technology comes a new communication channel: wearable devices

 Just as mobile became a viable channel to communicate with consumers, so will wearable technology.
 For the first time, brands and physicians will have 24-hour, moment-by-moment access to active customers.
 Brands and physicians will be able to use continuously collected personal data to create valuable communications touch points with individual customers and patients in the right way, at the right moment.

 Imagine, for example, a consumer wearing a device in their shoes to track exercise and weight.
 Direct-to-customer experiences could include: